 Remember your own childhood family road trips?

-Instead of watching screens you watched the road go by.
-Everyone listened to same CD and every time you saw a Volkswagon Beetle you hit your sibling in the arm.
+You listened to your dad’s music and every time you saw a Volkswagon Beetle you hit your brother in the arm.
 Sometimes pretty hard.

-Well, if you’re keen to mix it up and share some of that fun with your own kids, here are some games (most a bit less violent than Punch Buggy) to teach your family before your next family road trip.
+Well, your kids can have that same kind of fun on your next car journey!
+Here are some games (most a bit less violent than Punch Buggy) to teach your kids before a family road trip.

 10 games to play on a family road trip